-Tucked away amidst the expansive lands of Philly’s Fairmount Park is one of the city’s best-kept secrets: Shofuso Japanese House and Garden.
+Tucked away amidst the expansive lands of Philly’s Fairmount Park, near the Philadelphia Zoo the Please Touch Museum, is one of the city’s best-kept secrets: Shofuso Japanese House and Garden.

 While devastating to those that loved the area, it also opened the door for Shofuso to be placed in Philadelphia.

 Shofuso, which translates to Pine Breeze Villa, was built in 1953 in Nagoya, Japan, by architect Junzō Yoshimura.
 It was constructed using traditional methods which minimize the use of nails and features a hinoki bark roof, the only such roof outside of Japan.
 After a year of construction, it was given to the United States as a gift from the people of Japan

 To be sent to America, the home was disassembled and shipped across the ocean.
 When it arrived in the country, Yoshimura reassembled the home in the courtyard of the Museum of Modern Art in New York City.

 The exhibition, which was called “House and Garden,” was open from June 1954 through October 1955.
 When it closed, the museum reviewed applications for permanent placement and chose Philly due to the still active Japanese gardens.